integrated-ethics/web/content/labs/avoiding-algorithmic-bias.md

 how many points something is worth, is it easier for some students to meet the requirements (parents can pay for tutoring, for example))

-[Activity 1 (5 min)]{.ul}
+<u>Activity 1 (5 min)</u>

 Facilitate the division of students into groups of 2-4 members.
 Each group should be given one of the scenarios in the student handout section.
 Direct the students to read the scenario as a group and discuss what went right and what went wrong.

-[Preparation for activity 2 (5 min)]{.ul}
+<u>Preparation for activity 2 (5 min)</u>

 **Professor should read or summarize after the previous group activity is finished**

 Point-based algorithms for making decisions are a rudimentary form of Artificial Intelligence.
-Kaplan and Haenlein recently defined AI as "a system\'s ability to correctly interpret external data, to learn from such data, and to use those learnings to achieve specific goals and tasks through flexible adaptation" Our example of a point-based algorithm for college admission is used to predict who will most likely succeed at a particular college or university.
+Kaplan and Haenlein recently defined AI as “a system's ability to correctly interpret external data, to learn from such data, and to use those learnings to achieve specific goals and tasks through flexible adaptation” Our example of a point-based algorithm for college admission is used to predict who will most likely succeed at a particular college or university.
 Similarly, each of the scenarios that you read involved simple predictive algorithms.